a-ishak-sec/SOC-In-A-Box-Lab/README.md

 ---

 ## Phase 3: Advanced Telemetry Configuration
-Standard Windows event logs often lack the granularity needed for deep threat hunting.
+Standard Windows event logs often are too shallow and offer unsatisfactory information for deep threat hunting.
 Sysmon was integrated to capture specific execution paths and process histories.

 ### 1. Sysmon Implementation
 1. Downloaded Sysinternals Sysmon to the Windows VM.